aws-amplify/docs/docs/cli/graphql-transformer/auth.md

         "createDraft": {
             "id": "...",
             "title": "A new draft",
-            "owner": "someuser@my-domain.com",
+            "owner": "someuser",
-            "editors": ["someuser@my-domain.com"]
+            "editors": ["someuser"]
         }
     }
 }
 ```

 The `Mutation.createDraft` resolver is smart enough to match your auth rules to attributes
-and will fill them in be default.
+and will fill them with username in be default.
 If you do not want the value to be automatically set all
 you need to do is include a value for it in your input.

 For example, to have the resolver automatically set the **owner** but not the **editors**, you would run this: